-- (a) The maximum loan term for all Loan Products is 30 years. - (b) The maximum interest only potion of any loan is 5 years.
+- (a) The maximum loan term for all Loan Products is 40 years. - (b) The maximum interest only term where the loan term is less than or equal to 30 years is 5 years.
+The maximum interest only term where the loan term is greater than 30 years is 10 years.
 Interest only extensions are available on request for between 1 and 5 years (maximum accumulated interest only term is 10 years).
 Approval is required and is at the sole discretion of the funder. - (c) The maximum fixed interest rate term is 10 years.
 Fixed term interest rates are provided at the sole discretion of the funder.
 Refer to relevant Loan Schedules and Rate Charts for available fixed rate terms.